diamond-diadem/diamond-diadem.github.io/content/en/documentation/use/apptainer-parallel.md

 <div align="justify">

-An important part of the codes provided by the DIAMOND platform are compatible with and designed to run on High Performance Computing (HPC) platforms.There are multiple ways of using HPC clusters, and we will differentiate between two cases:
+An important part of the codes provided by the DIAMOND platform are compatible with and designed to run on High Performance Computing (HPC) platforms.
+There are multiple ways of using HPC clusters, and we will differentiate between two cases:
 - running single-process or shared-memory parallelized codes
-- running distributed-memory parallelized codes (MPI).
+- running distributed-memory parallelized codes (**MPI**).

-The solution chosen for the DIAMOND platform (Apptainer for containerization and Guix for packaging) allows users to run any kind of codes, with some care required for MPI-parallelized codes.
+The solution chosen for the DIAMOND platform (**Apptainer** for containerization and **Guix** for packaging) allows users to run any kind of codes, with some care required for MPI-parallelized codes.

 ## Single-process or shared-memory parallelized codes

 The only requirement for running single-process and shared-memory parallelized codes is a container launcher.
-We recommend using Apptainer because of its simplicity of installation and use.
+We recommend using **Apptainer** because of its simplicity of installation and use.
 In this category we typically include codes that have OpenMP parallelism which can be tuned with the `OMP_NUM_THREADS` environment variable.

 ## Distributed memory parallelized codes (MPI)

-Some of the codes that we provide support distributed-memory parallelization with MPI.
-In those cases, OpenMPI is included within the container's libraries. *(It is possible to check whether MPI is available in the container by running `mpirun --version`.
+Some of the codes that we provide support distributed-memory parallelization with **MPI**.
+In those cases, **OpenMPI** is included within the container's libraries. *(It is possible to check whether MPI is available in the container by running `mpirun --version`.
 If mpirun is not found, then the code does not support MPI)*

 There are two modes of using MPI with our containers: